-5.1.
-Experimental design
+5.1 Experimental Design

-A matching technique was to measure 2D shifts in velocity.
+We used a matching technique to measure two-dimensional shifts in velocity.
 Subjects compared a test stimulus to a match stimulus that was offset both spatially and temporally.
 The spatial separation was chosen to be large enough to ensure that the perception of the match stimulus was not affected by the adaptation.
-The procedure of experiments 1 and 2 were used to measure the spatial extent of adaptation in one observer.
-Using an adaptation aperture of radius $r = 1.125^{\circ}$, DOM shifts were examined in test stimuli spatially displaced between 0.5 and 6° from the adaptation site.
+We used the procedure of experiments 1 and 2 to measure the spatial extent of adaptation in one observer.
+Using an adaptation aperture of radius r = 1.125 deg, we examined DOM shifts in test stimuli spatially displaced between 0.5 and 6 deg from the adaptation site.
 The shifts essentially disappeared when the test and adapt patches had no overlap.
-A distance of 4.46° was chosen between the centers of the two stimulus apertures.
+We chose a 4.46 deg distance between the centers of the two stimulus apertures.